 - installing physical barriers/screens at bar areas and between tables.
-Any such barriers must be subject to appropriate cleaning, disinfection and sanitisation - limiting numbers (to one at a time) using lifts - removing or closing off any children's play equipment and/or play areas - removing or closing off any gaming machines and vending machines - removing games (pool, darts, table football), jukeboxes etc., both to limit touchpoints and create space to assist social distancing - limiting access to customer toilets and welfare facilities (one in/one out policy for example) - installing sliding locks with 'occupied' indicators on the outer/ external doors to customer toilets and welfare facilities - ensuring ventilation systems operate properly and increasing circulation of outdoor air as much as possible, providing this doesn't introduce additional health and safety risks - prohibiting smoking and/or vaping in outdoor areas used by customers - reviewing arrangements for collection, if click and collect/takeaway services are provided, recognising the importance of social distancing, limiting touchpoints and the importance of hand washing and cleaning, disinfection and sanitisation using social media, websites and apps to inform customers of policies and procedures relevant to social distancing, hygiene etc., use of face coverings, click and collect/takeaway and delivery (where provided) including specific reference to any of the usual services not available.
+Any such barriers must be subject to appropriate cleaning, disinfection and sanitisation - limiting numbers (to one at a time) using lifts - removing or closing off any children's play equipment and/or play areas - removing or closing off any gaming machines and vending machines - removing games (pool, darts, table football), jukeboxes etc., both to limit touchpoints and create space to assist social distancing - limiting access to customer toilets and welfare facilities (one in/one out policy for example) - installing sliding locks with 'occupied' indicators on the outer/ external doors to customer toilets and welfare facilities - ensuring ventilation systems operate properly and increasing circulation of outdoor air as much as possible, providing this doesn't introduce additional health and safety risks - prohibiting smoking and/or vaping in outdoor areas used by customers - using social media, websites and apps to inform customers of policies and procedures relevant to social distancing, hygiene etc., use of face coverings, click and collect/takeaway and delivery (where provided) including specific reference to any of the usual services not available.